-Wolyniec begins is fifth season at the helm of New York Red Bulls II.
+Wolyniec begins his sixth season at the helm of New York Red Bulls II.
 The Staten Island, New York, native was named 2016 USL Coach of the Year before leading his club to a USL Cup Championship in the same season.
-He has accrued a 61-34-18 regular season mark and a 7-3-2 playoff record as head coach over the last four seasons.
+He has accrued a 76-46-36 regular season mark and a 7-3-3 playoff record as head coach over the last five seasons.

-Wolyniec led NYRB II to their fourth consecutive USL Cup Playoff appearance after a 13-8-13 regular season run in 2018.
-He helped Red Bulls II finished the regular season on a six-match unbeaten streak (3-0-3) to lead the squad to their third-straight Eastern Conference Final appearance.
+Wolyniec led NYRB II to their fifth consecutive USL Cup Playoff appearance after a 17-11-6 regular season run in 2019.
+He reached the Eastern Conference Final for the third time in his career in 2018.

 Under the guidance of Wolyniec in 2017, NYRB II reached the Eastern Conference Final for the second consecutive season following a 13-15-5 mark in the regular season.